 Elected in the spring, ASCLUG officers lead the undergraduste student government to help implement programs and policies, and to formally represent the interests of all students.

 We welcome everyone in our community no matter your belief or non-belief.
 There are many ways for you to connect to the spiritual life here—worship, retreats, service, and more.

 The Community Service Center (CSC) can help you brainstorm and coordinate service projects, connect with local opportunities and spread the word about your campaigns.
 Ways to serve include:

-- Joining fellow students on a service trip over your winter or spring break.
-This year's Alternative Winter Break volunteers are traveling to Kanab, Utah to lend a hand at an animal shelter.
+- Join a service trip over your winter or spring break.
+This year's Alternative Spring Break volunteers are traveling to Puerto Rico to help repair roofs and walls of homes damaged by Hurricane Maria.

-- Support Cal Lutheran's sustainability efforts by volunteering in the SEED (Sustainable Edible Education) Project community garden.
-Students, faculty, and staff work side-by-side in the garden to grow food, learn about gardening, and make sustainability a part of their everyday life.
+- Volunteer in the SEED (Sustainable Edible Education) Project community garden.
+Work side-by-side with faculty and staff in the garden to grow food, learn about gardening, and make sustainability a part of your everyday life.